Ideguchi-Lab/Ludwig-Soret-microscopy-with-vibrational-photothermal-effect/README.md

 This repository includes source codes used in the paper;

-Toda, Keiichiro, Masaharu Takarada, Genki Ishigane, Hiroyuki Shimada, Venkata Ramaiah Badarla, Kohki Okabe, and Takuro Ideguchi.
+Toda, Keiichiro and Takuro Ideguchi.
 2024.
-“Label-Free Mid-Infrared Photothermal Microscopy Revisits Intracellular Thermal Dynamics: What Do Fluorescent Nanothermometers Measure?” arXiv [Physics.Bio-Ph]. arXiv. http://arxiv.org/abs/2406.16265.
+“Ludwig-Soret microscopy with vibrational photothermal effect” arXiv [Physics.Bio-Ph]. arXiv. https://arxiv.org/pdf/2502.04578.

 ## Overview

-We can access the results in Fig. 2 and 3 in the main manuscript and related results.
+We can access the results in Fig. 3, 4 and 5 in the main manuscript and related results.
 The instructions are included in each directory(see `How_to_run_code.txt`).

 ## Software Requirements